GareBear99/arc-lucifer-cleanroom-runtime/README.md

 - exact code-editing and self-improvement scaffolding under bounded validation
 - a clean path to attach optional multimodal, bluetooth, mapping, and robotics layers without making them mandatory for every install

+The honest strongest claim today is:

+“A serious open-source continuity-first runtime foundation with real receipts, replay/rollback, directive persistence, bounded action policy, and self-improvement scaffolding.”

 ## Table of contents